-Facebook Twitter Instagram YouTube RSS Feed
+Facebook Twitter Instagram YouTube

-Written on: March 13th, 2020 in Outreach, Wetland Restorations
+Written on: March 13th, 2020 in Education and Outreach, Wetland Restoration

-Guest writer: Kelly Valencik, DNREC Delaware Coastal Programs
+By Kelly Valencik, DNREC’s Delaware Coastal Programs

 Many communities throughout our state have already seen changes as a result of climate change- from shifting rainfall and storm patterns, to increased drought, to flooding from sea level rise.
 These consequences of the warming earth and ocean temperatures as a result of greenhouse gas emissions have brought long term community planning challenges to Delaware.